How to Draw a Flowchart: Step-by-Step Guide

-Are you confused on how to draw a flow chart?
-Here are some guidelines which can be used to ease the process of understanding the system and its flow.
+Are you confused about how to draw a flow chart?
+Here are some guidelines, which can be used to ease the process of understanding the system and its flow.

 Most of us don't know how to deal with flow charts when we are novice users but with the passage of time and experience we gain expertise.
 A good flow chart helps to understand the systematic flow of information in the system.
 If a flow chart is not created properly then it may mislead the designer of the system or may result in fatigue consequences.
-Therefore, it is very important that you create flow chart with caution and expertise.
-I would always suggest you to use flow chart to ease the process of understanding the system and its flow.
+Therefore, it is very important that you make a flow diagram with caution and expertise.
+I would always suggest you to use a flow chart to ease the process of understanding the system and its flow.

 Fig. 1.
 Basic Flowchart Elements